This is our section on the science of chocolate making, and all the nerdy detail for the biology, chemistry, even psychology, of chocolate.

 Technically speaking, for chocolate to be called “chocolate” it has to include sugar (or a sugar substitute).
 Some hardcore enthusiasts like to stop at the cocoa bean and opt for 100% cocoa bars, with no sugar added whatsoever, but most of us need some amount of sugar to take the edge off the cocoa beans’ natural intensity and astringency.

-If cocoa butter is what makes chocolate so special, sugar is why it’s so widely adored – and usually not for the right reasons.
+If cocoa butter is what makes chocolate so special, sugar is why it’s so widely adored, but not always for the right reasons.

 Craft chocolate makers enjoy experimenting with sugar alternatives, such as date sugar, coconut sugar, or maple sugar.
 It’s also possible to forego the sugar altogether, and instead get all the sweetness from another common ingredient: milk.